code-people/code-people.github.io/_posts/2022-12-01-jadu-forms.md

 ### Jadu forms from the designer perspective- Tonu Mikk (DRC), Brian Hanson (CSE)

-Tonu and Brian share their experience working with Jadu forms and Jadu workflow
+Tonu and Brian share their experience working with Jadu forms and Jadu workflow.

 ### PopeTech web accessibility checking tool - John Starr (OIT)

-The main features of the PopeTech web accessibility checking tool
+The main features of the PopeTech web accessibility checking tool.

 ### Lightning talks
-- Welcome Luke Kudryashov
+- Welcome Luke Kudryashov - Senior Digital Accessibility Analyst at the DRC
 - Bring your own ...